Hurricane Ian strikes Cuba, Florida braces for winds, floods

 Forecasters warned the hurricane will be felt across a large area as it plows across Florida with an anticipated turn northward.
 Flash floods were possible across the whole state, and portions of Florida’s east coast faced a potential storm surge threat as Ian’s bands approach the Atlantic Ocean.
 Parts of Georgia and South Carolina also could see flooding rains into the weekend.

-Georgia Gov. Brian Kemp pre-emptively declared a state of emergency Tuesday, ordering 500 National Guard troops to be placed on standby to respond as needed.
+Georgia Gov. Brian Kemp pre-emptively declared a state of emergency Tuesday, ordering 500 National Guard troops on standby to respond as needed.

 As the storm’s center moved into the Gulf, scenes of destruction emerged in Cuba’s world-famous tobacco belt.
 The owner of the premier Finca Robaina cigar producer posted photos on social media of wood-and-thatch roofs smashed to the ground, greenhouses in rubble and wagons overturned.